2sBs/2sBs/README.md

 # Hi there, I'm Luther 👋

-I'm a software developer based in Brisbane, Australia - currently in my final year of studying a Bachelor of IT (Computer Science major) at QUT, including the completion of a Capstone project for an external client.
+I'm a software developer based in Brisbane, Australia - currently in my final year of studying a Bachelor of IT (Computer Science major) at QUT.

 I'm proficient with web application development in JavaScript, including React and React Native development - alongside cross-platform development in C#, Java and Python.